wsargent/docker-cheat-sheet/README.md

 See [advanced volumes](http://crosbymichael.com/advanced-docker-volumes.html) for more details.
 Container42 is [also helpful](http://container42.com/2014/11/03/docker-indepth-volumes/).

-For an easy way to clean abandoned volumes, see [docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes).

-As of 1.9, there are [volume specific commands](http://docs.docker.com/engine/reference/commandline/volume_ls/) like create, ls, and rm.
-(Thus no need for the above script to clean abandoned volumes - see [delete dangling volumes](#delete-dangling-volumes) in the quick reference, below.)

 As of 1.3, you can [map MacOS host directories as docker volumes](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume) through boot2docker:

 ```